 Being legally compliant is just the starting point.
 You should use policies and procedures strategically in order to establish the rules of the workplace and be able to enforce them.
 They can also help to ensure that work is carried out efficiently, to ensure that employees are treated fairly, and to make employees aware of what to do if they have concerns.

 Having a policy also makes it easier to impose discipline, including dismissal, where employees are not behaving or performing as they should.
 Drafting a policy is just the first step however; it will be ineffective unless employees are made aware of it.

 In order to ensure that they can rely upon policies, organizations should:

-- Have a policy to deal with any issue of concern;
+- Have policies that deal with any areas of concern;

 - Use clear and unambiguous language;

 - Ensure that the policy complies with the applicable legislation in each jurisdiction where there are employees (one size does not necessarily fit all);

 - Make sure all employees and managers are aware of the policy and any changes;

 - Be able to show that employees were provided with a meaningful opportunity to review the policy on a regular basis; and